 Follow along in this video as we walk you through our Fox Body 4.6L 3V motor swap project!
-It has some great in-depth walk through details on what it takes to swap one of these Ford Modular Motors into a Fox Body Mustang!
+It has great in-depth walk-through details on what it takes to swap one of these Ford Modular Motors into a Fox Body Mustang!

-We’ve said it before, the Fox Body Mustang has proven to become todays 32 Ford.
-You’ll find today’s hot-rodders installing virtually any engine combination you can imagine into these cars.
+We’ve said it before, the Fox Body Mustang has proven to become today's 32 Ford.
+Today’s hot-rodders install virtually any engine combination you can imagine into these cars.
 I’ve seen everything from a Duramax to a Cadillac 500 in a Fox Body Mustang.
-The options are endless, thanks to the 1979-1993 Mustangs large engine bay, light weight, low price, and availability of parts.
+The options are endless, thanks to the 1979-1993 Mustangs' large engine bay, lightweight, low price, and parts availability.

-Well, relatively speaking, FRPPs three-valve 4.6 engines are cheap, when you consider that you’re getting a brand-new assembly, with Ford Racings proven reliability, in a complete package from intake to oil pan.
-I just recently rebuilt a 306 with aluminum heads and a lot of new and used parts, and I can tell you that it wasn’t “cheap”.
-It also wasn’t as reliable, didn’t have the road manners and arguably, was not as powerful (well find out later on that).UPDATE: Since this article was written the Mustang 4.6L 3V egnines can be found in salvage yards for dirt cheap prices!
+Well, relatively speaking, FRPPs three-valve 4.6 engines are cheap when you consider that you’re getting a brand-new assembly, with Ford Racings proven reliability, in a complete package from intake to the oil pan.
+I recently rebuilt a 306 with aluminum heads and many new and used parts, and I can tell you that it wasn’t “cheap”.
+It also wasn’t as reliable, didn’t have the road manners, and arguably, was not as powerful (well, find out later on that).UPDATE: Since this article was written, the Mustang 4.6L 3V engines can be found in salvage yards for dirt cheap prices!

-Fords 3-valve is certain to become more and more of a viable swap option as time goes on.
+Ford's 3-valve is certain to become more and more of a viable swap option as time goes on.
 They are lightweight (about 420 pounds complete), they make great power (300 in stock form, the hot rod 3-valve is 350), they respond well to modifications, and they’re plentiful.
-Ford recently released specs on the 2010 Mustang, including its virtually un-changed 4.6.
-That puts at least a successful 6 model years of the un-changed 3 valve so far.
-That kind of production will land scores of engines in salvage cars, as well as fuel the aftermarket to create more and better replacement parts.
-All of this favors the 3V over the prior 2-valve and 4-valve options, both of which were heavier, and endured numerous changes over their 9 years in Mustang.
+Ford recently released specs on the 2010 Mustang, including its virtually unchanged 4.6.
+That puts at least a successful 6 model years of the un-changed 3 valve.
+That kind of production will land scores of engines in salvage cars and fuel the aftermarket to create more and better replacement parts.
+This favors the 3V over the prior 2-valve and 4-valve options, both of which were heavier and endured numerous changes over their nine years in Mustang.

-Until recently the proven S197 powerplant wasn’t easily swapped into a fox-body.
-The complicated drive-by-wire throttle body and stringent engine controls didnt allow the retrofit of the 05-09 Mustangs harnesses into an older car.
-Also, the return less fuel system didn’t revert back to older cars very easily.
-There are options out there if you’re using the 99-04 electronics, but it’s still complicated and almost requires an entire donor vehicle.
+Until recently, the proven S197 powerplant wasn’t easily swapped into a Fox Body.
+The complicated drive-by-wire throttle body and stringent engine control didn't allow the retrofit of the 05-09 Mustangs harnesses into an older car.
+Also, the return-less fuel system didn’t revert back to older cars very easily.
+There are options if you’re using the 99-04 electronics, but it’s still complicated and almost requires an entire donor vehicle.

 Well, Ford Racings changed all of that.
 They now offer a street rod stand-alone engine controls package to retrofit the newer 4.6 Mustang GT engine into older cars.
-The controls package is super simple and includes everything you need to get the new motor running, with the exception of your fuel system.
-Included in the kit is the ECM, relay module, and simplified harness with diagnostic port to make easy connections to virtually anything with 12 volts.
-The kit even includes a Bullitt style cold air kit and the drive by wire accelerator pedal.
-Best of all, the kit is designed to run in conjunction with a return style fuel system.
+The controls package is super simple and includes everything you need to get the new motor running, except for your fuel system.
+Included in the kit is the ECM, relay module, and simplified harness with a diagnostic port to make easy connections to virtually anything with 12 volts.
+The kit includes a Bullitt-style cold air kit and the drive-by-wire accelerator pedal.
+Best of all, the kit is designed to run in conjunction with a return-style fuel system.

-We’re performing this swap on a 79 fox to show you just how easy it can be.
-We are using Ford Racing Hot Rod Crate Engine M6007A463NA, along with the Ford Racing 4.6L 3V engine control pack p/n M6017463V, which is designed for this swap, but could just as easily be used on a salvage yard 4.6.
+We’re performing this swap on a 79 fox to show you how easy it can be.
+We are using Ford Racing Hot Rod Crate Engine M6007A463NA, along with the Ford Racing 4.6L 3V engine control pack p/n M6017463V, designed for this swap but could just as easily be used on a salvage yard 4.6.
 The car will be a street-strip brawler with precious few amenities.
-The goal will be to show you guys how this can be done, and what type of performance to expect from the swap of the new 4.6 into a light weight platform.
+The goal will be to show you guys how this can be done and what type of performance to expect from swapping the new 4.6 into a lightweight platform.

-Follow along as we get the 4.6L 3V engine installated in our Fox Body Fairmont!
+Follow along as we get the 4.6L 3V engine installed in our Fox Body Fairmont!
 We ran into a few issues with headers.
 Read this article to see our solution! more

 Check out our YouTube channel for even more tech tips, installation videos, how-tos, and more.
 The best place to go for anything Mustang related!